Ilse DeLange: Biography

 In 1998 while being a member of the group Cash On Delivery, she traveled to Nashville, US to record her debut album World of Hurt with top producer Barry Beckett.
 She became well known in the Netherlands, because her album was recorded in the capital of country music.
 Partly because of that, her debut single I'm Not So Tough charted and peaked at No. 35 in the Dutch Top 40.
 Her album received big success in her home country, going 5× Platinum.
 In the Netherlands, Ilse received a TMF Award and an Edison Award for her musical success in 1999.
 Although the album was a huge success, next singles World of Hurt, I'd Be Yours and When We Don't Talk didn't chart.
 Unfortunately World of Hurt wasn't released in the States, despite some interest due to guest vocals from Vince Gill, and Ilse's cover of Beth Nielsen Chapman's song World of Hurt, and Patty Larkin's song Lonely Too.

+Dear John

 A year after DeLange released live-album Dear John, an album full of covers by John Hiatt, after a very successful performance at the "Marlboro Flashbacks".
 Tobacco brand Marlboro organised the tour in a manner of promotion and asked famous Dutch singers to cover their favourite artist.
 She even went on a mini-tour in support of the album, which lasted several months during 1999.
 The album went platinum in the Netherlands (with sales of 80,000 copies).